The GED test measures students’ reading comprehension skills not only during the Language Arts test but also via the Social Studies and Science tests.

-What was even more important, however, was that the study revealed that students who weren’t very gifted readers (limited reading abilities) but had a lot of baseball knowledge, reached scores that were almost at the level of top readers that had a high level of baseball knowledge.
+What was even more important, however, was that the study revealed that students who weren’t very gifted readers (limited reading abilities) but had a lot of baseball knowledge reached scores that were almost at the level of top readers who had a high level of baseball knowledge.

 So what does this mean?